bmw-biker/Pictap-Fork/README.md

       - 3bar menu is hidden - but could someone hack to enable again ?
       - Are the (disabled) user rights secure enough ?
       - Did I accidently add some backdoor by adding the functionality ?
+      - Do we need a .htaccess in 'shared' folder ?
       - More ?
 ### Version 2.0.9.2
 - **Push message for errors**\